 Despite the tragedy, the family cling on to the farm until the Land Reform of 1955.
 Dieu Lan is forced to flee to Hanoi as a beggar with five of her children, the eldest son, Minh, having escaped separately.
 Along the way, she finds safe havens for four children and leaves them behind, arriving in Hanoi only with the youngest, Sang.
 In time, she re-establishes a family home and brings the children back to it, only to lose them all again to the American and ensuing civil wars.

 In the meantime, Huong is born and is growing up in Hanoi.
 She sees the human cost of the war as mother and uncles return from the front line, damaged both physically and emotionally.
 Her father never makes it, sending only a carved wooden bird, a son ca, whose name means “the mountain sings”.

 Amid the sadness, Huong finds love with a school-mate, Tam, and the pair plan to marry.
-In an unexpected twist, it transpires that Tam is the grandson of Wicked Ghost and the wedding is abandoned.
-Shortly afterwards, however, Wicked Ghost dies and the families are reconciled.
+An unexpected twist causes the wedding to be abandoned temporarily but, shortly afterwards, circumstances change and the families are reconciled.
 The novel ends with Tam, Huong and their children honoring Dieu Lan by burning a manuscript of their shared story at her grave so she can read the words in heaven.

 The son ca is also present at the rite and is a key metaphor.
 Legend says that the souls of the dead return in the son ca’s singing which is the purpose of this novel.
 By telling the stories of what happened to ordinary people during this troubled time in Vietnamese history, their memories are kept alive and they can live on through their descendants.
 It’s a message of comfort but also of hope for the future, as Quế Mai writes: